PureStorage-OpenConnect/SAP-HANA-Scripts/README.md

 If a user other than root is specified to be used for connections to the operation system , then the following needs to be added using visudo -
      <user> ALL=NOPASSWD: /sbin/fsfreeze,/usr/bin/rescan-scsi-bus.sh

+To create a storage snapshot a user needs to be present in the SystemDB with the correct permissions.
+All connectivity to SAP HANA is done by communicating with the SystemDB on port 30013.
+Additional information on the required roles can be found in [Authorizations for backup and Recovery](https://help.sap.com/viewer/6b94445c94ae495c83a19646e7c3fd56/2.0.04/en-US/c4b71703bb571014810ebb38dc59cf51.html).

 ## PowerShell Scripts

 **Create an application consistent storage snapshot for Scale Up systems**